eltus/eltus-website/README.md

 2. And type "git clone" with the repository URL.
 3. Then click enter,

 And now you will have the repository on your system, and this repository is just a clone, so you can customize the cloned repository.
-Since it's not connected to the original repository
+Since it's not connected to the original repository.